We also, of course, have wonderful children who love their learning and who are well-behaved and caring.

 I would like to thank everyone involved with Banstead Infant School for their hard work and commitment.

-Andy Burbidge – Head Teacher
+Andrew Burbidge – Head Teacher